[2026 Complete Edition] 35 Questions and Sample Answers for the Kendo Promotion Examination Written Test for 2nd, 3rd, 4th, and 5th Dan

 The Three Killing Techniques are ways to control your opponent.

-Killing the Shinai: Pressing, sweeping, and rolling the sword to move the tip away from the center
+Bamboo sword kill:Press, sweep and roll to move the tip of the sword away from the center

-Kill the technique: Attack first and don't give your opponent any time to launch a technique.
+Killing Techniques:Take the initiative and attack, not giving your opponent any time to launch a move

 [Question 15] Explain the metsuke technique in kendo.